-Upgrades will be conducted through Canada’s FELEX (Frigate Life Extension) program.
-FELEX will manage all work elements in the modernization program, to varying degrees, as the project’s overall Design Integration Authority.
+Canada’s FELEX (Frigate Life Extension) program will manage all work elements in the modernization program, to varying degrees, as the project’s overall Design Integration Authority.
 The FELEX program is responsible for the ship level design integration including any unique/specific engineering changes required.
-It is also responsible for effective risk mitigation via scope management, design integration engineering, integrated risk management across all elements of the HCM, schedule coordination, and implementation/installation management.
+It’s also responsible for effective risk mitigation via scope management, design integration engineering, integrated risk management across all elements of the HCM, schedule coordination, and implementation/ installation management.

 Some projects will be conducted wholly within FELEX, while others will be stand-alone projects that receive independent funding.
 Still others will be rolled into the ships’ maintenance efforts.
 Integral FELEX Projects include: